Environment Stats: compare key data on Cuba & United States

 Units: Percent of Breeding Birds

-Units: The number of bird species threatened divided by known bird species in the country, expressed as a percentage. - Climate change > CO2 emissions from liquid fuel consumption > Kt per 1000: CO2 emissions from liquid fuel consumption (kt).
-Carbon dioxide emissions from liquid fuel consumption refer mainly to emissions from use of petroleum-derived fuels as an energy source.
+Units: The number of bird species threatened divided by known bird species in the country, expressed as a percentage. - Climate change > CO2 emissions from gaseous fuel consumption > Kt per 1000: CO2 emissions from gaseous fuel consumption (kt).
+Carbon dioxide emissions from liquid fuel consumption refer mainly to emissions from use of natural gas as an energy source.
 Figures expressed per thousand population for the same year.

 - Climate change > CO2 emissions from solid fuel consumption > Kt per 1000: CO2 emissions from solid fuel consumption (kt).
 Carbon dioxide emissions from solid fuel consumption refer mainly to emissions from use of coal as an energy source.
 Figures expressed per thousand population for the same year.